rainforestapp/http-exceptions/README.md

 Http::Exceptions provides an easy way to rescue exceptions that might be thrown by your Http library.

 If you're using a library such as the excellent [HTTParty](https://github.com/jnunemaker/httparty), you still have to deal with various types of exceptions.
-In an ideal, the return code of the HTTP request would be the sole indicator of failures, but HTTP libraries can raise a large number of exceptions (such as `SocketError` or `Net::ReadTimeout`) that you need to handle.
+In an ideal world, the return code of the HTTP request would be the sole indicator of failures, but HTTP libraries can raise a large number of exceptions (such as `SocketError` or `Net::ReadTimeout`) that you need to handle.

 Http::Exceptions converts any error that might be raised by your HTTP library and wrap it in a `Http::Exceptions::HttpException`.